jonamat/gps-tracker-rebouncer/README.md

 # GPS Rebouncer

-The server listens for GPS data from a Sinotrak GPS tracker device, mine is a ST-901L 4G Mini GPS tracker, rebroadcasts it to a Sinotrack servers, and publishes the location data to an MQTT broker
+The server listens for GPS data from a Sinotrak GPS tracker device, tested on a ST-901L 4G Mini GPS tracker, send it to a Sinotrack servers, and log the location to a Victoria Metrics db

 ## Usage